stephenhu/stephenhu.github.com/src/stephen.md

+welcome, this is my very first blog post here!  i've been blogging for a fairly long time, my very first blog was written in pure html back in my college days (circa '96).  i still remember my first text editor, it was this gui called crisp that ran on windows, syntax highlighting and all!  later on, after graduating, i dabbled a little in php and wrote my own blogging app with mysql backend, this was all hosted from godaddy, i would upload new files using ftp to a linux server running apache in one of godaddy's datacenters, this server was probably hosting several hundred other sites as well.

-this is my very first blog post for this new site, welcome!  the facebook and twitter era cast a dark shadow on the world of blogging because they were simple and succinct tools and helped people communicate more efficiently.  however, sometimes, writing a lengthy post about some particular topic without the constraints or associations that come along with micro-blogging tools is really refreshing.  services like tumblr and posterous also have brought blogging back from the depths of hell.  and newer services like jekyll have given new life to the ancient ways of blogging.
+i had stopped blogging for some time around 2008 or so, part of the reasoning was probably because my domain expired, but also because micro-blogging tools like facebook and twitter had pretty much taken over as communication tools because they were quick and simple (granted these tools were blocked in china which is why i never really used these). however, sometimes, writing a lengthy post about some particular topic without the constraints or associations that come along with micro-blogging tools is actually quite refreshing.  tools like tumblr and posterous have made blogging easier, and static site generators like jekyll have brought back blogging in a new and interesting way.

-my very first blog was written in pure html, i remember using a tool in 1996 called crisp which was a gui text editor on windows, it had color coding and all that cool stuff.  later on after i graduated from university, i dabbled with php and wrote my own blog service using a lamp stack hosted on godaddy.  today i would like to unveil my newest creation which leverages githubs pages and my very own creation, metc, the meta compiler.
+anyway, it's great to be back, and i'm actually quite excited to be blogging again, and on top of that, i've been working on a tool to help aide in the process called [metc](https://github.com/stephenhu/metc).